David Hookes: Death

 On the night of 18 January 2004, Hookes went to the Beaconsfield Hotel in West St Kilda, Melbourne.
 The hotel's security staff continued following the party for a short distance outside the hotel.
-In the altercation that followed, one of the bouncers, Zdravko Micevic, punched Hookes.
+In the altercation that followed, one of the bouncers punched Hookes.
 He fell to the ground, hitting his head in the process, and went into cardiac arrest.
 He was revived by paramedics but did not regain consciousness.
 He was taken to Melbourne's Alfred Hospital and placed on life support.
-The following evening, after family and friends had said their sad goodbyes, Hookes was taken off life support and died soon after.
+The following evening, after family and friends had said their goodbyes, Hookes was taken off life support and died soon after.
 Hookes was an organ donor and 10 people received transplanted organs.

 A memorial service was held on Adelaide Oval on 27 January 2004, attended by all members of the Australian, South Australia and Victoria cricket teams, as well as the Premier of Victoria, Steve Bracks.
 Attendance was estimated at 10,000.
 His estranged wife, Robyn, declined to participate in his memorial service, but sat in one of the outer grandstands.

 During the bouncer's trial, witnesses gave conflicting testimony of what occurred and who started the fight.
 The jury acquitted him.